GlitchWitchIO/glitchwitch.io/_posts/2018/2018-09-19-windows-10-on-digitalocean.md

 ---

-You'll want to scroll down to `CD Drive (E:) virtio-win-0.1.1`
+You'll want to scroll down to `CD Drive (E:) virtio-win-0.1.1`.

-Now we can select the Network driver, which can be found in `E:\NetKvm\w10\amd64`
+Now we can select the Network driver, which can be found in `E:\NetKvm\w10\amd64`.

-We will also need to uncheck `Hide drivers that aren't compatible with this computer's hardware` then select the first option `Red Hat VirtIO Ethernet Adapter` and `next`
+We will also need to uncheck `Hide drivers that aren't compatible with this computer's hardware` then select the first option `Red Hat VirtIO Ethernet Adapter` and `next`.

 ![](/assets/img/blog/6/vnc-network-adapter.png)

 Now we need to repeat this process again selecting `Load driver`, `browse` and scrolling down to `CD Drive (E:) virtio-win-0.1.1`.

-This time we need to select `E:\viostor\w10\amd64` and install the "Red Hat VirtIO SCSI controller"
+This time we need to select `E:\viostor\w10\amd64` and install the `Red Hat VirtIO SCSI controller`.

 ---